-Once a new hello-webpage template appears you can share your newly created project with the other member(s) of your pair, this will allow you all to be able to edit files and see others make edits in real-time!
-In order to do this the pair who created the project should click the "Share" button on Glitch's left side:
+Once you see a new "Hello Website (mvp)" template appear like in the image below, you are ready share your newly created project with your partner(s).
+Sharing this project will allow you all to be able to edit files and see each other make edits in real-time!

 README.md: All coding projects should contain a README.
 A README states what the project is about and how other people can use it.
 We won't make any updates to the README in this workshop.

 index.html: This contains all of our HTML code.
 We will modify this first.

 style.css: This is where we will style our website.
 We can do things like change colors, fonts, margins, and so on.

 We'll begin creating our actual website using HTML.
 If it isn't already open, we'll start by clicking on the

 index.html file from the file explorer section.
 This will open up a basic HTML fil with some content which we'll replace soon.